Leo-Personal-Projects/UDP-traffic-generator/README.md

 ## Overview

 This project implements a hardware UDP traffic generator on a Xilinx Nexys A7 (Artix-7) FPGA.
-UDP packets are generated entirely in hardware and transmitted over a 10/100 Mbps Ethernet connection, where they can be received and analyzed on a host computer using tools such as Wireshark.
+UDP packets are generated entirely in hardware and transmitted over a 10/100 Mbps Ethernet connection, where they can be captured and analyzed on a host computer using Wireshark.

-To build the networking stack, this project integrates two open-source implementations:
+Instead of building an entire networking stack from scratch, I integrated two existing open-source projects:

-* **Alex Forencich's `verilog-ethernet`** for the IPv4 and UDP protocol layers.
+- **Alex Forencich's `verilog-ethernet`** for the IPv4 and UDP protocol layers.
-* **Nexys 4 DDR Ethernet MAC** for the Ethernet MAC and RMII interface required by the Nexys A7's onboard Ethernet PHY.
+- **Nexys 4 DDR Ethernet MAC** for the Ethernet MAC and RMII interface used by the Nexys A7's onboard Ethernet PHY.

-Both projects are included in the `udp_stack_infrastructure/` directory.
+Both projects are included under `udp_stack_infrastructure/`.

 ---

-## My Contributions
+## What I Worked On

-The primary focus of this project was integrating the networking infrastructure and developing the hardware responsible for generating application-layer UDP traffic.
+The goal of this project was to integrate the networking stack with the Ethernet MAC and develop the application-layer hardware responsible for generating UDP traffic.

 ### `top.v`

-Modified to integrate the complete networking system by:
+Modified the top-level design to:

-* instantiating the Ethernet MAC
-* instantiating the UDP/IP wrapper
+- Instantiate the Ethernet MAC and UDP/IP wrapper
-* connecting the custom traffic generator
+- Connect the custom traffic generator to the UDP stack
-* connecting FPGA switches and pushbuttons to the application
+- Map FPGA switches and pushbuttons to the application
-* routing status information to the onboard LEDs
+- Route status information to the onboard LEDs

----

 ### `udp_complete_wrapper.v`

-Modified to expose a simple application interface for transmitting UDP packets.
-This wrapper connects the custom traffic generator to the underlying UDP/IP stack.
+Modified the wrapper to expose a simple interface between the application logic and the UDP/IP stack, allowing the traffic generator to transmit UDP packets.

----

 ### `udp_traffic_generator.sv`

-Designed and implemented a custom UDP traffic generator responsible for:
+Implemented a custom UDP traffic generator that handles:

-* finite state machine (FSM) control
+- Packet generation using a finite state machine
-* configurable packet count
+- Configurable packet count
-* payload generation
+- Payload generation
-* packet sequencing
+- Packet sequencing
-* AXI-Stream transmit interface
+- AXI-Stream transmit handshaking
-* UDP transmission requests to the networking stack

----
+- Sending packet data into the UDP stack

 ### `udp_traffic_generator_tb.sv`

 Created a SystemVerilog testbench to verify:

-* FSM behavior
+- FSM operation
-* packet counter operation
+- Packet counter behavior
-* payload generation
+- Payload generation
-* packet sequencing
+- Packet sequencing
-* AXI-Stream handshake operation
+- AXI-Stream handshake logic

 ---

 ## Features

-* Hardware UDP packet generation
+- Hardware UDP packet generation
-* Configurable packet count using FPGA switches
+- Configurable packet count using FPGA switches
-* Pushbutton-controlled packet transmission
+- Pushbutton-controlled packet transmission
-* Custom payload generation
+- Custom payload generation
-* Sequence number embedded in each packet
+- Sequence number embedded in every packet
-* UDP transmission over Ethernet
+- UDP transmission over Ethernet
-* Successfully synthesized and executed on a Nexys A7 FPGA
+- Successfully synthesized and tested on a Nexys A7 FPGA
-* Verified using Wireshark packet captures
+- Packet transmission verified using Wireshark

 ---

 ## Technologies

-* SystemVerilog
+- SystemVerilog
-* Xilinx Vivado
+- Xilinx Vivado
-* Xilinx Artix-7 FPGA
+- Xilinx Artix-7 FPGA
-* Nexys A7 Development Board
+- Nexys A7 Development Board
-* RMII Ethernet
+- RMII Ethernet
-* Ethernet MAC
+- Ethernet MAC
-* IPv4
+- IPv4
-* UDP
+- UDP
-* AXI-Stream
+- AXI-Stream
-* Wireshark
+- Wireshark

 ---